kirby-deprecated-plugins/kirby-cache-rest/readme.md

 **Url:** `/flush`

-This operation flushes both `cache` and `thumbs` by default.
-You can change it to flush any folder.
+With this operation you will flush the cache, thumbs or any data of your choice.

 **Path**

-To flush the cache you by default need to visit `/flush`.
+To flush the cache you need to visit `/flush`.
 It can be changed to a path that you prefer.

 ```php
 c::set('cache.rest.flush.path', 'flush');
 ```

 **Roots**

+This operation flushes both `cache` and `thumbs` by default.
+You can change it to flush any folder.

 ```php
 global $kirby;